 Thirty thousand people gathered at the Hiroshima peace park yesterday (Friday) to hold a memorial service for the 70,000 killed during the atomic holocaust of August 6th, 1945.

-Thirty thousand people gathered at the Hiroshima peace park yesterday (Friday) to hold a memorial service for the 70,000 killed during the atomic holocaust of August 6th, 1945.
+Background: Thirty thousand people gathered at the Hiroshima peace park yesterday (Friday) to hold a memorial service for the 70,000 killed during the atomic holocaust of August 6th, 1945.
 As Prime Minister Eisaku Sato stepped forward to lay a wreath at the marble Cenotaph, four young Left-wing demonstrators rushed forward in an attempt to attack the Prime Minister.
 Bodyguards moved rapidly and Mr Sato escaped injury.
 In all 59 demonstrator smuggle petrol bombs into the park.

 The self-styled "New Left" groups had pledged to block Mr Sato's visit to Hiroshima - the first incumbent Prime Minister to attend the anniversary ceremony - because they claim that it obscures the true guilt for World War II and the bombing, as well as covering up Japan's current military policies.
 Police said the four attackers had not been identified, although later the girl was said to have been related to victims of the bombing.